Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Experiments

-We observe a tendency for Group~1 raters to assign higher scores (Appendix~\ref{appendix:iaa}).
-This matters for interpreting LLM--human agreement: LLM agreement with Group~1 is often higher than agreement with Group~2, consistent with LLMs being more generous (Figure~\ref{fig:group-asymmetry-qwa-expose}).
-We do not observe similar behavior for review scoring (Appendix Figure~\ref{fig:group-asymmetry-qwa-review}).
-This is consistent with the more dramatic differences on expertise level for \expose{} scoring and suggests that review assessment does not require as much in-domain expertise.
+Figure~\ref{fig:jsd_combined} shows key results on \expose{} and review assessment (averaged over all criteria).
+Also shown in Table~\ref{tab:jsd-domain-allmodels}, and Table~\ref{tab:qwa-expert-allmodels} tabulates QWA results.
+We emphasize the JSD results, however, especially since many of our criteria exhibit relatively high human variation (Table~\ref{tab:iia-expose-review-criteria-rubrics-only}), and when the proportion of samples with uncertainty in human-assigned labels is relatively high, machine labels may superficially appear to have similar or better correlation with the human majority label compared to the human-to-human correlation.
+This can create the illusion that labels from automatic evaluation approximate the human majority label~\cite{elangovan2025beyond}, which is exactly what we observe when evaluating using QWA.
+Our key findings are as follows:

-\textbf{Scalability and classroom deployment} Combined prompting is both more effective and more efficient computationally (Appendix~\ref{appendix:results} and~\ref{appendix:performance}).
-This is important because student activity is strongly deadline-driven (Figure~\ref{fig:appendix:behaviour:daily_activity}).
+\textbf{Combined prompting outperforms single-criterion prompting} Across tasks and models, combined prompting yields higher alignments with human raters.
+Combined prompting is also more efficient computationally (Appendix~\ref{appendix:results} and~\ref{appendix:performance}).
+This is important since student activity is deadline-driven (Figure~\ref{fig:appendix:behaviour:daily_activity}).
 Thus, \emph{combined prompting is recommended for classroom deployment}.